 What the 2024 Regulations Actually Changed

-The IRDAI (Expenses of Management of Insurers transacting General or Health Insurance Business) Regulations 2024 came into effect on April 1, 2024, replacing the earlier framework established under the IRDAI (Expenses of Management of Insurers transacting General and Health Insurance Business) Regulations 2016.
+The IRDAI (Expenses of Management, including Commission, of Insurers) Regulations 2024 came into effect on April 1, 2024, consolidating and replacing the separate 2023 expenses-of-management and payment-of-commission regulations, which had themselves swept away the product-level framework established under the IRDAI (Expenses of Management of Insurers transacting General or Health Insurance Business) Regulations 2016.
 The change is not incremental.
 The 2016 regulations applied expense limits at the product category level: fire insurance had a prescribed expense limit, motor own-damage had another, marine cargo had another, and so on for each class.
 Insurers had to stay within those limits for each class, which created a rigid constraint on how they could allocate distribution costs.

 The 2024 regulations sweep this away.
-The new framework applies a single composite Expenses of Management (EOM) cap at the company level, based on the insurer's gross written premium.
+The new framework applies a single composite Expenses of Management (EOM) cap at the company level, expressed as a flat percentage of the insurer's gross premium written in India.
 The insurer's total expenses across all lines, including management expenses, commissions, and brokerage, must stay within this composite cap.
 The 2016 product-level limits no longer apply.
 An insurer can spend more on fire insurance distribution if it chooses, provided its overall company-level expense ratio remains within the cap.

 Cross-Subsidisation Freedom: The Key Structural Change for Commercial Buyers